JepMik/GCL-Build-Analyse-Tool/README.md

     2. Non-Deterministic Program Graph
     3. Deterministic Program Graph
     4. Exit Menu
-After chosing an option, the input should be of Dijkstra's Guarded Command Language.
+After choosing an option, the input should be of Dijkstra's Guarded Command Language.
 If the input is not a valid GCL, the parser will acknowledge and send the user a special error message and tell where the error have been found.

+#### Extented Menu Options:
+When choosing either a Non-Determinisitc Program Graph or a Deterministic Program Graph, the program graph will be constructed.
+Afterwards the following extended menu will be given:

+    1. Step-wise Execution with Automatic Input
+    2. Step-wise Execution with User Input
+    3. Return to main menu
+This extended menu gives the user the option of seeing a step-wise execution with either automated-input or with user-input for variables and arrays, or simply return to the main menu as given above.

 ## Syntax of our code